skipperbent/simple-php-router/README.md

 Create your own custom Middleware and extend the `IpRestrictAccess` class.

-The `IpRestrictAccess` class contains two properties `ipBlacklist` and `ipWhitelist` that can be added to your middleware to change which IP's has blocked or allowed access.
+The `IpRestrictAccess` class contains two properties `ipBlacklist` and `ipWhitelist` that can be added to your middleware to change which IP's that have restricted access.

 You can use `*` to restrict access to a range of ips.